 Jurisdictions in which graduates of NAB Accredited Programs meet the academic requirement:

-Alabama, Idaho, Iowa, Kentucky, New York, North Carolina, North Dakota, Minnesota, Mississippi, Missouri, Ohio, Oregon, Rhode Island, South Dakota, Tennessee, Texas and Washington State.
+Alabama, Idaho, Iowa, Kentucky, New York, North Carolina, North Dakota, Minnesota, Mississippi, Missouri, Ohio, Oklahoma, Oregon, Rhode Island, South Dakota, Tennessee, Texas and Washington State.

 Jurisdictions in which graduates of NAB Accredited Programs meet the AIT/practicum requirement:

 Kentucky, Minnesota, Missouri, North Dakota, Ohio, Oklahoma, South Dakota and Tennessee.